7 Immersion Activities to Help Your Language Students Soar

-Want to make your classes potentially even more immersive and motivational than actually flying into the country and living among native speakers?
+Want to make your classes even more immersive and motivational than actually flying into the country and living among native speakers?

 Through the seven immersion activities I’ll share with you below, your students can be instantly transported into the country where the target language is spoken, without purchasing plane tickets.

-1) Native Speaker Visit
+1. Native Speaker Visit

 If a Spanish class were to go on an in-country immersion in Spain, they’d be flooded by the sights and sounds of native speakers going about their business.
 Good times!
 But that would make a huge dent in everybody’s budget.
 So why not bring a native speaker to class instead?

-Here are some tips for making the process run smoothly:
+Here are some tips for making the process run smoothly.

 • Brief your guest beforehand, explaining there will probably be times when he and a student will have miscommunications and have to try to decipher what the other is saying.
 Let him know that you’ll let these moments play out and allow the student to figure things out, intervening only when absolutely necessary.